Chia-Network/chialisp-web/docs/intro.md

 #### Composable

-A program in LISP is just a list.
+A program in Lisp is just a list.
 This enables powerful techniques that allow you to modify source code during program evaluation.
 You can even have multiple layers of a program that get executed at different stages.

 ## Getting Started